Why study Journalism?

 Graduates have gone on to work at top newspapers, magazines, radio and television stations in New Zealand and overseas.
 UC alumni include:

-- Glen Scanlon, editor Stuff
+- Glen Scanlon, former RNZ head of news and digital and editor Stuff

 - Kim Hill, host of Saturday Morning, RNZ

 - Kathryn Ryan, presenter, Nine to Noon, RNZ

 - Daniela Maoate-Cox, producer, RNZ

 - Martin van Beynen, award-winning investigative journalist and senior writer, The Press